-Three DPhil researchers from MPLS (Yao Shi and Himanshu Jain from Chemistry, and Xiaoyu Lu from Statistics) were awarded scholarships to attend the HKBU-UC Berkeley Entrepreneurship Bootcamp in Hong Kong, 18-21 May 2018, in a pioneering collaboration arising from Prof Donal Bradley’s links with HKBU (Hong Kong Baptist University).
+Over the last two years 13 DPhil researchers from MPLS have benefited from scholarships to attend the HKBU-UC Berkeley Entrepreneurship Bootcamp in Hong Kong, in a pioneering collaboration arising from Prof Donal Bradley’s links with HKBU (Hong Kong Baptist University).

-With 80 students drawn from Universities in Nanjing, Hong Kong and Berkeley, as well as our Oxford contingent, it proved engaging, informative, hectic and inspirational, not only for the students participating but for everyone involved, which included MPLS Enterprise Programme manager Anne Miller.
+With over 100 students drawn from Universities in Nanjing, Hong Kong and Berkeley, as well as our Oxford contingents, it proved engaging, informative, hectic and inspirational, not only for the students participating but for everyone involved, which included MPLS Enterprise Programme manager Anne Miller.

 The fusion of academic, industrial and investment communities teaching and mentoring throughout the programme, coupled with the warmth and generosity of the hosts, created a first rate learning environment, as testified by the quality of the outputs of every single student group.
-The cherry on the cake was that one of the winning teams was led by Yao Shi, who is completing his D.Phil in the Dixon Group in Chemistry.
+The cherry on the cake was that several of the winning teams were led by Oxford D.Phi students.

 Why did you apply for the Bootcamp and what were you expecting to get out of participating in it?